 Kroger, Ocado Expand Partnership With New CFC

-Supermarket chain Kroger has announced plans to construct a new customer fulfilment centres (CFC) in partnership with Ocado to meet growing demands.
+Supermarket chain Kroger has announced plans to construct a new customer fulfilment centre (CFC) in partnership with Ocado to meet growing demands.

 The company has not disclosed the exact location of the 200,000 square feet facility.